pingcap/tidb-dashboard/CONTRIBUTING.md

 ### Build and run docker image locally

-If you want to develop docker image🤔.
+If you want to develop docker image locally 🤔.

 1. Ensure the Docker Buildx is installed on your local machine.